adrian-pbustamante/Marketing-channel-effectiveness/README.md

 ### Key Insights & Findings

-**The Model is Statistically Robust:** A multicollinearity check using VIF confirmed that all variables are independent, with scores well below the threshold of 5.
-The OLS model achieved a high R² of **0.882**, explaining a significant portion of the total revenue.
 **The Model Is Statistically Robust:** A multicollinearity check using VIF confirmed that all variables are independent, with scores well below the threshold of 5.
 The model demonstrated strong predictive power on the test set, with a low RMSE, indicating that it accurately captures the relationships between marketing spend and sales.

 **Optimized Adstock Rates Revealed Channel-Specific Behavior:** By tuning the adstock decay rates, the model found that channels like **Google Performance Max** and **Radio Ads** have a short-term, fast-decaying impact, while others like **Influencers** and **TV Ads** have a long-lasting effect.

-**Top-Performing Channels Were Identified:** The model successfully attributed revenue to the marketing channels.
-The top three contributors were:
+**Top-Performing Channels Identified:** The model successfully attributed incremental sales lift to the marketing channels.
+The top three contributors to sales lift were:

     **Radio Ads:** 30.12%